arpa2/tlspool/doc/identities.rst

 identity.

-The new identity may be undefined in the local identity database, in which case it is added.
-A flag TODO:PICKNAME can be set to indicate that the identity provided should (also) be considered local.
+The new identity may be undefined in the local identity database, in which case it can be added by setting the proper flags.
+Any such addition will only be stored on disk when it succeeds in setting up the TLS connection.

 Mechanism: Constrained Disclosure